League of Legends: Reception

 League of Legends received generally favorable reviews on its initial release, according to review aggregator website Metacritic.
 Many publications noted the game's high replay value.
 Kotaku reviewer Brian Crecente admired how items altered champion play styles.
 Quintin Smith of Eurogamer concurred, praising the amount of experimentation offered by champions.
 Comparing it to Defense of the Ancients, Rick McCormick of GamesRadar+ said that playing League of Legends was "a vote for choice over refinement".

 Given the game's origins, other reviewers frequently compared aspects of it to DotA.
 According to GamesRadar+ and GameSpot, League of Legends would feel familiar to those who had already played DotA.
 The game's inventive character design and lively colors distinguished the game from its competitors.
 Smith concluded his review by noting that, although there was not "much room for negativity", Riot's goal of refining DotA had not yet been realized.

 Although Crecente praised the game's free-to-play model, GameSpy's Ryan Scott was critical of the grind required for non-paying players to unlock key gameplay elements, calling it unacceptable in a competitive game.
 Many outlets said the game was underdeveloped.
 A physical version of the game was available for purchase from retailers; GameSpot's Kevin VanOrd said it was an inadvisable purchase because the value included $10 of store credit for an unavailable store.
 German site GameStar noted that none of the bonuses in that version were available until the launch period had ended and refused to carry out a full review.
 IGN's Steve Butts compared the launch to the poor state of CrimeCraft's release earlier in 2009; he indicated that features available during League of Legends's beta were removed for the release, even for those who purchased the retail version.
 Matches took unnecessarily long to find for players, with long queue times, and GameRevolution mentioned frustrating bugs.

 Some reviewers addressed toxicity in the game's early history.
-Crecente wrote that the community was "insular" and "whiney" when losing.
+Crecente wrote that the community was "insular" and "whiny" when losing.
 Butts speculated that League of Legends inherited many of DotA's players, who had developed a reputation for being "notoriously hostile" to newcomers.